 Sleep Disturbance in Cancer Patients

 Cancer patients are at great risk for developing insomnia and disorders of the sleep-wake cycle.
-Insomnia is the most common sleep disturbance in this population and is most often secondary to physical and/or psychological factors related to cancer and/or cancer treatment.[1-5] Anxiety and depression, common psychological responses to the diagnosis of cancer, cancer treatment, and hospitalization, are highly correlated with insomnia.[6,7]
+Insomnia is the most common sleep disturbance in this population and is most often secondary to physical and/or psychological factors related to cancer and/or cancer treatment.[1-5] Anxiety and depression, common psychological responses to the diagnosis of cancer, cancer treatment, and hospitalization, are highly correlated with insomnia.[6,7];[Level of evidence: II]

 Sleep disturbances may be exacerbated by paraneoplastic syndromes associated with steroid production and by symptoms associated with tumor invasion, such as draining lesions, gastrointestinal (GI) and genitourinary (GU) alterations, pain, fever, cough, dyspnea, pruritus, and fatigue.
 Medications—including vitamins, corticosteroids, neuroleptics for nausea and vomiting, and sympathomimetics for the treatment of dyspnea—as well as other treatment factors can negatively impact sleep patterns.

-- Night sweats/hot flashes (refer to the PDQ summary on Fever, Sweats, and Hot Flashes for more information).
+- Night sweats/hot flashes (refer to the PDQ summary on Hot Flashes and Night Sweats for more information).

 - GI disturbances (e.g., incontinence, diarrhea, constipation, or nausea).